mlcommons/training/sentiment_analysis/README.md

 docker pull sidgoyal78/paddle:benchmark12042018
 ```

-To run the docker container use:
+To run the docker container, use:
 ```
-docker run -it -v `pwd`:/paddle sidgoyal78/paddle:benchmark12042018 /bin/bash
+nvidia-docker run -it -v `pwd`:/paddle sidgoyal78/paddle:benchmark12042018 /bin/bash
 ```

 Inside the container, use `cd paddle` to go to the correct directory.